 NOTE: Before installing or replacing your CPU battery, back up your V-memory and system parameters.
-You can do this by using DirectSOFT to save the program, V-memory, and system parameters to your personal computer hard-drive or a USB drive.
+You can do this by using DirectSOFT to save the program, V-memory, and system parameters to hard/floppy disk on a personal computer.